This is a difficult question to answer… Should I quit my job before starting a business?

 Quitting My Job in Abu Dhabi And Launching My Own CA Firm

 Also, life was going on well but I kept thinking if I was doing the right thing.
-My goal of moving to the UAE was – To start my firm and to complete my CPA.
-However, because of the market complexity, I could not start my consulting firm in the UAE right away and also because of the hectic workload at the office I had not time to study for my CPA exams….so in short none of my goals were accomplished!
+My goal in moving to the UAE was – To start my firm and complete my CPA.
+However, because of the market complexity, I could not start my consulting firm in the UAE right away, and also because of the hectic workload at the office, I had no time to study for my CPA exams….so in short none of my goals were accomplished!

 I realized I had to do something about this.
 I decided to quit my job, which was quite a big decision.
 I was earning well but my action was not matching my vision.